jarasmar/jarasmar/Readme.md

 ***

-I am a **Front-End Junior Developer** and life-long learner.
+I am a **Full-Stack Software Developer** and life-long learner.
 I fluently speak three languages, worked on Makeup and Special Effects for Cinema and TV and have a degree in Visual Arts.

 I walked into programming in the most unexpected way and I couldn't be more grateful for it.
 I really enjoy the constant challenges and continuous learning process it involves.